syncfusion-content/uwp-docs/uwp/DataGrid/Performance-tips.md

 ## Improving loading performance

+### Data virtualization for loading

 You can load the large amount of data in less time using built-in [Data Virtualization](https://help.syncfusion.com/uwp/sfdatagrid/data-virtualization).

+### Improving loading performance when DataGrid loaded into the ScrollViewer

+Loading DataGrid inside other controls disables the virtualization which results in performance delay.
+You can improve the loading performance when DataGrid is loaded into the `ScrollViewer` by setting `SfDataGrid.Height`.

+{% tabs %}
+{% highlight xaml %}
+<syncfusion:SfDataGrid  x:Name="dataGrid"
+                        Height="500"
+                        FilterRowPosition="FixedTop"
+                        AllowEditing="False"
+                        ColumnSizer="Star"
+                        Margin="0"
+                        AutoGenerateColumns="True"
+                        ItemsSource="{Binding ItemsPersonnel}" />
+{% endhighlight %}
+{% endtabs %}

 ## Improving performance when doing batch updates